When a problem occurs in one part of the body,

 Example: If the pelvis cannot move equally and well balanced, this may be a cause for headaches.

-Example: Neck problems may arise via the structural support (fascial system) of the stomach, even when the person never has an upset stomach.
+Example: Neck problems may arise via the structural support (fascia system) of the stomach, even when the person never has an upset stomach.

-Example: One of the functions of the liver is production of bile to digest food.
-When the liver is limited in its mobility the production in bile will also decrease.
+Example: One of the functions of the liver is the production of bile to digest food.
+When the liver is limited in its mobility the production of bile will also decrease.
 Food will be less well digested and will create irritation in the intestines.
 Due to the anatomical connection with the lower back a low back pain can occur.
-Also problems like fatigues and low immunity may appear.
-By releasing any restrictions or adhesion around the liver the production of bile can be normalized again.
+Also, problems like fatigues and low immunity may appear.
+By releasing restrictions or adhesion around the liver the production of bile can be normalized again.

-A cause for physical complaints may be found in psychological or emotional complaints which accumulate in the body.
+A cause for physical complaints may be found in a psychological or emotional condition which accumulates in the body.
 Osteopathy can help the body to deal with these accumulations.